rishabh-madan/read-count-system/README.md

 The stories are stored in MongoDB database, which can be fetched using the provided endpoints.

-To manage the realtime read counts for each story, Socket.io is configured to capture the live connections, which holds details about the ```user``` and ```storyId```.
+To manage the realtime read counts for each story, Socket.io is configured to capture the live connections, which holds details about the ```username``` and ```storyId```.

+Different stories are considered as different rooms for socket connection.

+Client(Reader) connects to the socket, when ```Story``` page is viewed, the ```storyId``` is used to establish a connection to the specific ```room```.

-As soon as any new reader requests the story, the readers data is updated and a broadcast signal is sent to all the live connections, and the reader count is updated for each client.
+As soon as any new reader requests the story, the readers data is updated and a broadcast message is sent to all the live connections(in that room), and the reader count is updated at the client's end.

 The total read count is updated whenever a new user requests for the story (using API endpoint).